Cookie preferences

 The competition aims to cultivate environmentally conscious, and climate ready learners equipped to act as agents of change and play a vital role in safeguarding the environment for future generations.
 With a vision of fostering environmental stewardship and building adaptive capacity, this initiative is poised to make a long-lasting impact towards a green and sustainable future for Kenya and beyond.

-The competition provides a platform for children to learn to learn by learn to do and learn through creative expression, empowering them to take action and also promote a culture of environmental entrepreneurship.
-FLAMAs objectives include nurturing young leaders for environmental conservation, encouraging climate action, and contributing to Kenya's ambitious goal of planting 15 billion trees in the next decade.
+The competition provides a platform for children to learn to learn; by learning to do and learning through creative expression, empowering them to take action and also promote a culture of environmental entrepreneurship.
+FLAMAs objectives include nurturing young leaders for environmental conservation, encouraging climate action and eco- entrepreneurship and contributing to Kenya's ambitious goal of planting 15 billion trees by 20232.
 This is captured in FLAMA’s tagline; Mazingira Yetu, Jukumu Letu, Swahili for Our Environment, Our Responsibility

-In collaboration with the Ministry of Education, the Ministry of Environment, Climate Change and Forestry and various stakeholders, FLAMA is rolled out nationally in Primary and Junior schools where learners creatively expressed themselves around a climate change theme through painting, drawing, English and Swahili essay and spoken word.
-The fully digital competition allowes teachers to guide students through the submission process.
+In collaboration with the Ministry of Education, Ministry of Environment, Climate Change and Forestry and various stakeholders, FLAMA is rolled out annually in schools across Kenya, where learners creatively express themselves around a climate change theme through art (painting and drawing), English and Swahili essay and poetry.
+The fully digital competition allows teachers to guide students through the entry and submission process.

 In the 2024 FLAMA Edition, learners submitted their views and solutions under the theme; Restore our Land, Secure our Future which mirrored the 2024 World Environment Day theme allowing learners to provide local solutions to global challenges.
 Over 1,000 schools participated from across Kenya’s including special need learner schools.
 A panel of 40 judges including teachers and subject matter experts, developed robust judging criteria, trained to use the digital assessment platform, evaluated entries, validated scores and selected winners in each category.